ISSA Nutritionist Study Guide

 - The R group

-When amino acids attach to each other through covalent bonds, they form the peptides.
+When amino acids attach to each other through covalent bonds, they form peptides.
 These are formed through a dehydration reaction, so water is removed.

 The Role of Protein in the Body